Last Updated on March 16, 2025

 Children have great potential for healing.
 The immature skeleton heals faster.
 Therefore a fracture in a younger child would heal in lesser time than that of an older child.
 The healing capacity or potential is maximum in the newborn and decreases as the child grows to reach an adult value.

+Treatment of an individual fracture depends on the type of fracture and the associated injuries.
 Treatment will also depend on symptoms of the child [severity], age, and general health.
 It will also depend on how severe the condition is.

-Following are the methods to treat fractures in children-
+The following are the methods to treat fractures in children-

 Splint or cast